Please note that we have made changes to the Translational Award and have increased the maximum allowable budget for the overall project to £750,000.

 MHRA Innovation Office provides a free, informal service that can help with your regulatory queries.
 Hear from the experts

-We previously held a workshop, ‘How to Translate your Research’, earlier this year.
+We previously held a workshop, ‘How to Translate your Research’.
 Committee members and industry experts discussed what they look for in a good project.

 VIDEO How to apply

 The first step involves review of an outline application by the

 Translational Awards Committee (meets twice a year).
 The Committee will provide advice about the suitability of your project for the award and review whether your proposal is likely to lead to a clinical impact.